-Stick, Carrot or F2F?
+The Stick, Carrot or F2F?

-Neither the carrot or the stick, both external motivators, have the power to engage the mind and activate the intrinsic motivators required for the
+Neither the carrot or the stick, both EXTERNAL motivators, have the power to engage the mind and activate the INTRINSIC motivators required for the long-term release and renewal of individual energy invested in the company.

 Let’s face it – it’s all about relationships.
-No matter what type of product or service our company provides, we are all in the people business, specifically to impact and enhance the behavior of those we work with.
+No matter what type of product or service your company provides, we are all in the people business, specifically to impact and enhance the behavior of those we work with.
 It is in our best interest to continually foster positive relationships at work.
-Here are 4 tips for creating one-on-one personal connections:

-A morning greeting gives you the opportunity to informally ask how the project is coming.
+A morning greeting has another purpose.
+It gives you the opportunity to informally ask how the project is coming.
 Take this time to detect any confusion, tardiness, or the need for more explanation.
 Ask for specific feedback, but do so without making the employee defensive.
 For example, don’t ask, “Have you finished the project yet?”
 Instead, ask questions like, “Have you received everything you need for the project?”
 You can act appropriately on the feedback you receive.

-- Listen to them – Listening is a special skill.
+1. Listen to them – Listening is a special skill.
 Some people have a personality that is well-suited for listening.
 For these people, listening to the cares and concerns of others in a nonjudgmental way is a natural gift.
 For others, listening may not come easily, but it is still a skill that anyone can improve with practice.

 You don’t have to do anything but stop talking, look people straight in the eye and listen to them to have them walk away and say, “That was great conversation.
-Karla is a great woman.”
+Karla is a great manager.”
 Read this blog post, Catapult Your Career with Silence to find ways you can improve your listening abilities.
 Anything you can do be a better listener will help you build better relationships.

-- Visit F2F – for texts or chats, we use F2F, meaning “let’s meet face to face.”
+1. Visit F2F – for texts or chats, we use F2F, meaning “let’s meet face to face.”
 We have technology that lets us virtually connect all over the world, but there will always be a need for personal, real-life communication in business.
 Taking the time to meet in person will improve your professional connections.
 It permits you to read a person’s body language and emotion, such as fear, anxiety, distress, confidence, and sincerity.
 By taking these clues, you can customize your questions or responses to fit the person and the current circumstances.

 When you meet F2F, also think of talking friend to friend.
 Try to keep it as informal as possible.
 Don’t record or take notes of the discussion.
 Employees may speak more freely than they would if they knew their words were being recorded or if they felt intimidated by authority.